 Unfortunately, this is the attitude of every generation toward its Creator and Redeemer.
 Jesus Christ “was in the world, and the world was made by him, and the world knew him not.
 He came unto his own, and his own received him not” (John 1:10-11).

 “Not this man!” they cried, and still cry today.
 “We will not have this man to reign over us” (Luke 19:14).
 Even in a nation founded as a Christian nation, the name of Jesus Christ is banished from the schools, ignored in the halls of government, and blasphemed on the streets.

-And whom will they choose instead of "this man"?
-Then they preferred Barabbas, who was not only a robber, but also a revolutionary and murderer (Luke 23:19).
-Today, they idolize the atheist Darwin, or the robber Lenin, or the revolutionary Mao, or the murderer Hitler, or any one of a thousand antichrists, but they will not have Christ.
+And whom did they choose instead of “this man”?
+They preferred Barabbas, who was not only a robber, but also a revolutionary and murderer (Luke 23:19).
+Today, they idolize the atheist Darwin, or the robber Lenin, or the revolutionary Mao, or the murderer Hitler, or any one of a thousand antichrists; but they will not have Christ.